 Texas First Lady Cecilia Abbott

-Cecilia is a former member of the State Board for Educator Certification, where she served from 2001 to 2008, and also served on advisory boards for the Alzheimer’s Association Capital of Texas Chapter, National Center for Missing and Exploited Children Texas Regional Office, the Holy Trinity Seminary, the Catholic Diocese of Austin Schools, Ballet Austin, and the Principals’ Center at Harvard Graduate School of Education.
+Cecilia is a former member of the State Board for Educator Certification, where she served from 2001 to 2008.
+She has also served on advisory boards for: the Alzheimer’s Association Capital of Texas Chapter; the National Center for Missing and Exploited Children Texas Regional Office; the Holy Trinity Seminary; the Catholic Diocese of Austin Schools; the Saint Gabriel’s Catholic School Board of Trustees; Ballet Austin; the Women’s Symphony League of Austin; the Dell Children’s Women’s Trust; and the Principals’ Center at Harvard Graduate School of Education.

 Cecilia is a classical music devotee, having begun playing the piano at the age of six.
-Her piano training came in handy when she moved into the Castilian Dorm at UT, where she serenaded her future husband from behind the keyboard with music, the likes of which he had never heard.
-She is also a prolific animal lover, and has nurtured numerous dogs into their late teens.
+Her piano training came in handy when she moved into the Castilian Dorm at the University of Texas, where she serenaded her future husband from behind the keyboard with music, the likes of which he had never heard before.
+She is also a prolific animal lover and has nurtured numerous dogs into their late teens.
 She has raised a variety of pets, including a Nubian goat named Petunia.

-Most importantly, Cecilia is a proud mother to her daughter, Audrey, and a devoted wife to her husband of 38 years, the Governor of Texas, Greg Abbott.
+Most importantly, Cecilia is a proud mother to her daughter, Audrey, and a devoted wife to her husband of 39 years, the Governor of Texas, Greg Abbott.
 With her husband’s election as Governor, Cecilia made history by becoming the first Hispanic First Lady of Texas.
-The Abbott Family lives in Austin with the First Dog of Texas, Pancake, and the First Puppy of Texas, Peaches.
+The Abbott Family lives in Austin with the First Dogs of Texas, Pancake and Peaches.